Example of concurrent benefits with Employment Supports

 We contact the employer and learn that the employer is paying Tom $1,600 a month, the same rate as experienced employees who complete 6-8 repairs a day.
 The employer pays Tom the same rate as the experienced employees because he knows about Tom’s disability and understands it takes him longer to complete tasks.
 The employer calculates that the actual worth of Tom’s services is $1,400 a month.
 This means that Tom has a monthly subsidy of $200, which is the difference between what he is paid ($1,600) and what his employer says his services are worth ($1,400).

-We use Tom’s subsidy and IRWE to calculate his SGA earnings as follows:
+We use Tom’s subsidy and IRWE to determine if his earnings are SGA as follows:

 $1,050 is over the monthly SGA level for 2009 of $980, so Tom is engaging in SGA in the first month of his EPE, October 2009.